devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

     printf '{"version": "%s" }' "$version" > public/version.json
 ```

-Next it builds the distribution bundle by installing all the dependencies, running Vite to do the bundling.
+Next it then installs all the dependencies and runs Vite to do build the distribution bundle.

 ```yml
 - name: Build